tencentyun/intlcloud-documents/product/域名与网站/网站备案/条款与公告/备案相关通知/核实清理不准确备案信息专项工作通知_intl.md

 3. The website involves content requiring prior approval, but the documents for prior approval have not been obtained or uploaded.

 ## II.
 Specific Modification Plan
 1. If your information for successful filing on Tencent Cloud is unqualified, please log in the filing management system to change the relevant filing.
-Link of filing change flowchart: https://cloud.tencent.com/document/product/243/9714
+Link to filing change process: https://cloud.tencent.com/document/product/243/9714
-2. If your access information is unqualified, please log in the filing management system to submit the access filing application.
-Link of access filing flowchart: https://cloud.tencent.com/document/product/243/9623
+2. If your transfer information is unqualified, please log in the filing management system to submit the transfer filing application.
+Link to transfer filing process: https://cloud.tencent.com/document/product/243/9623
 3. Modification plan for unqualified website content:
 1. If the personal filing is actually for an enterprise, please log in the filing management system to submit the filing change which shall change the applicant to “enterprise”;
 2. Modify the website content to ensure the consistency with the filing information.